 There is substantial evidence that by model year 1981 new "lean-burn" or "stratified charge" engines would permit meeting the lower (2.0) NOX standard.
 Thus, another variant of Options 4 and 5 would be to propose lowering the NOX standard for 1981 models.
 However, under no circumstances should it be made more stringent than 2.0.
-In fact, unless application of the current statutory NOX standard (.4 grams/mile) is delayed through at least 1990, the industry will not (and cannot) shift to a lean-burn or stratified charge engine.
+In fact, unless application of the current statutory NOX standard (.4 grams/mile) is delayed through at least 1990, the industry will not (and cannot) shift to a leanburn or stratified charge engine.

 Even with such a variant, however, the environmentalists would be very much opposed if either Option 4 or 5 were adopted, and chances of Congressional acceptance is quite slim.

-The reason is that those options rean stops backward from the current standards for NC and CO.
-I'ven though there is now substantial evidence that the Canadian or 1974 standards do not adversally change the possibilities of attaining our cleam air ambient air quality standards for MC and CO, and there is also now at least a serious question of sulfuric acid health risks from converters, claims will be made that we "sold out" to Detroit.
-The problem is compounded by comparison to your proposed Energy Independence Act, which was 180 decrees in the opposite direction, with respect to MC and CO, lass than three months ago.
-Although you were apparently not apprised of the potential sulfuric acid problem in connection with those decisions -- apparently because the experts were not then as concerned as new as to pensible risk -- critics will point to a reversal as showing we are in "disarray."
+The reason is that these options mean steps backward from the current standards for HC and CO.
+Even though there is now substantial evidence that the Canadian or 1974 standards do not adversely change the possibilities of attaining our clean air ambient air quality standards for HC and CO, and there is also now at least a serious question of sulfuric acid health risks from converters, claims will be made that we "sold out" to Detroit.
+The problem is compounded by comparison to your proposed Energy Independence Act, which was 180 degrees in the opposite direction, with respect to HC and CO, less than three months ago.
+Although you were apparently not apprised of the potential sulfuric acid problem in connection with those decisions -- apparently because the experts were not then as concerned as now as to possible risk -- critics will point to a reversal as showing we are in "disarray."